Why study this course?

 What will I learn?

-In Years 10 and 11, lessons are spent practising the four language skills – speaking, listening, reading and writing.
-The course covers topics already familiar to you such as the family, leisure activities, holidays, school life and careers as well as new and more mature issues such as relationships, social media, voluntary work, healthy living, the environment and homelessness.
+The Pearson Edexcel course covers topics that are already familiar to you, such as the family, leisure activities, places in town, holidays, school life and careers, as well as more mature themes including relationships, equality, healthy living, the environment and social media.

 - Theme 1: My personal world